 So, Is Afton Pay to Play?

 That brings us to the $10,000 question: Is Afton pay to play?

 Some people, websites and media outlets have certainly labeled Afton as such.
 But the reality doesn’t live up to the charge.

 We have never been pay to play.

 Here’s why: The artists we book never pay to play our shows.
-No artist ever pays us anything out of pocket to book with us, ever.
+No artist ever pays us anything out of pocket for unsold tickets.

 Everything we do is completely free to the artist.
-Every cent of revenues come from the FANS, not the artist.
+All ticket revenues come from the FANS, not the artist.